Timeline of Niccolò Machiavelli: 1520s

 Clizia, a comedy based upon a classical play by Plautus.

 1525

 Totto di Niccolò dei Machiavelli is born.
 It is uncertain whether he was born to Marietta Corsini or Machiavelli's mistress, Barbara Salutati.
+Given that Machiavelli's letters state that Totto only lived with the family on occasion suggests the child was not Marietta's.
 Most likely named after Machiavelli's younger brother, Totto di Bernardo dei Machiavelli.
 Is mentioned as having an infection of his eyes in a letter by his father to his elder brother Guido from April 2, 1527, suggesting that he might have died soon afterwards due to a lack of further references.
 Piero is frequently referred to as the youngest of Machiavelli's children, further supporting this conjecture.